-What is a Welding Procedure Specification?
+What Is A Welding Procedure Specification?

 Welding seems cut and dry at the outset, but it can have several complications.
 Despite the expertise of the craftsmen, a weld can be subpar for a particular structure.

-This calls for a standard procedure or protocol that welders can implement on construction sites, known as welding procedure specification.
+This calls for a standard procedure or protocol that welders can implement on construction sites, known as a welding procedure specification.

-Welding Applications for Construction Industry
+Welding Applications for the Construction Industry

 With some clarity on applications, it’s time to examine the major benefits of welding in the construction industry.

-Benefits of welding in the Construction Industry
+Benefits of Welding in the Construction Industry

 Durability